Emilio Zapico

 Emilio Rodríguez Zapico (27 May 1944 – 6 August 1996) was a Spanish racing driver.
 He entered one Formula One Grand Prix, the 1976 Spanish Grand Prix, with the then-struggling Williams team, but failed to qualify.
 The Williams FW04 that Zapico used was already a year old, and it was later used by Brian McGuire.

-He later returned to Touring Cars in the 1980s before retiring.
+Zapico later returned to Touring Cars in the 1980s before retiring.
 Zapico was killed in an aircraft accident, piloting his ultralight in Huete, Spain, on 6 August 1996.

 Racing record

 Complete British Saloon Car Championship results

 (key) (Races in bold indicate pole position; races in italics indicate fastest lap.)